bilal-chughtai/bilal-chughtai.github.io_old/_pages/about.md

 # Experience

-As an undergraduate, I was lucky enough to work at
+As an undergraduate, I worked at
 * [DAMTP](https://www.damtp.cam.ac.uk/), as a summer student working on [PyRoss](https://github.com/rajeshrinet/pyross), a new numerical python library offering an integrated platform for inference, forecasts and both non-pharmaceutical and pharmaceutical interventions in structured epidemiological models.
 * [Metaswitch Networks](https://www.metaswitch.com/), as a software engineering intern working on improvements to a Google Cloud based business intelligence platform.
 * [Cambridge Assessment](https://www.cambridge.org/), as an exam marker.